Learn about bylaws, committees, and sponsors.

 Section 1.
 The IRKA is a nonprofit organization, and is not organized for the private gain of any person.
 The objectives of this organization shall be:

-To promote research of all five species of rhinoceros including but not limited to behavior, training, husbandry and management;
+To promote research of all rhinoceros species including but not limited to behavior, training, husbandry and management;

-To promote conservation issues relative to all five species of rhinoceros;
+To promote conservation issues relative to all rhinoceros species;

 To increase communication and support professional development by and between rhinoceros keepers worldwide;

-To disseminate accurate and scientifically based information regarding all five species of rhinoceros;
+To disseminate accurate and scientifically based information regarding all rhinoceros species;

 To assist with fundraising for rhinoceros conservation projects and programs;